W-David-Porter/acim/src/text/2-the-separation-and-the-atonement/v-the-function-of-the-miracle-worker/index.md

 ::: details Expanded
 *The sole responsibility of the miracle worker is to accept the Atonement for himself [the miracle-worker’s self].*
-²This means you recognise that mind is the only creative level, and that its [mind’s] errors are healed by the Atonement.
+²This means you recognize that mind is the only creative level, and that its [mind’s] errors are healed by the Atonement.
 ³Once you accept this [the Atonement], your mind can only heal.
 ⁴By denying your mind any destructive potential and reïnstating its [your mind’s] purely constructive powers, you place yourself in a position to undo the level confusion of others.
 ⁵The message you then give to them [others] is the truth that their [others’] minds are similarly constructive, and their [others’] miscreations cannot hurt them [others].